confidential-computing/governance/growth-plans.md

 # Growth Plans

-The [CCC Project Progression Policy](project-progression-policy.md) explains project accepted by the CCC should have a growth plan to track its progress towards the [Graduation Stage](project-progression-policy.md#graduation-stage).
+The [CCC Project Progression Policy](project-progression-policy.md) explains that each project accepted by the CCC should have a growth plan to track its progress towards the [Graduation Stage](project-progression-policy.md#graduation-stage).

 A "growth plan" is a written set of [growth goals](#growth-goals) and a